paveles/Machine_Learning_and_Equity_Index_Returns/reports/Report.md

 ## Ideas and Possible Extensions

-- To improve efficiency of the new cross-validation algorithms.
-Currently, it does all cross-validations indepndently for each period.
-Calculations could be accelerated by orders of magnitude by using calculations from pervious periods .
+- Optimize new cross-validation algorithm.
+Currently, it does all cross-validations indepndently for each period - repeatative estimations.
+Calculations could be accelerated by orders of magnitude by using calculations from pervious periods.
+- Include interaction terms and  lags of predictors to improve performance of the linear models.
 - Neural networks could be tested (such as LSTM).
 But these models usually require larger amount of data for precise estimates.
 - Extend results to:
   - Other indexes/asset classes
   - Weekly/daily data frequency
   - More various predictors
  - Potential to contribute to the scikit-learn package by adding expanding and rolling window nested cross-validation methods
+ - Show other strategy performance measures, such as maximum drawdow, Sharpe ration and etc. [!Cite]